 Errrrr… Well they’re not aliens….
 Wait are you really asking me, a total stranger, how my babies were conceived?!!

-(It always amuses me that people think this is an appropriate thing to ask, especially as tons of singleton babies are conceived through IVF as well as twins but noone would ever dream of asking a mum of one baby whether they got pregnant by hormone injections and test tubes or by bonking 😂)
+(It always baffles me that people think this is an appropriate thing to ask!
+Especially as tons of singleton babies are conceived through IVF as well as twins.
+But no-one would ever dream of asking a mum of one baby whether they got pregnant by hormone injections and test tubes or by bonking 😂)

 2. You’ll never want to hear the phrase ‘double trouble’ again.

 You will have the phrase ‘double trouble’ said to you with a ‘knowing’ smile at least five times every time you leave the house with small twins.
 What amuses me is that everyone who says it looks really proud of themselves like they think they’ve thought of something super clever and original to say to you that you won’t ever have heard before 😂 Again, I don’t mind it.

 I know for some twin parents, this phrase is like a red rag to a bull and they take offence and respond with things like ‘no, double the joy actually.’
 I tend to just smile politely and not give away my amusement that they’re the fifteenth person to have said that to me that day.
 Also, my two really are double trouble anyway 😂